 If you are using Microsoft WSUS and configured Windows Update on computers in your network to point to it, then the missing patch issues detected by Panorama9 will be based on the Microsoft updates you've approved using the WSUS management tool.
-While the Panorama9 Patch Management system will integrate with Microsoft WSUS it will also work without.
+While Panorama9 Patch Management will integrate with Microsoft WSUS it will also work without.

 Integration with OS X Software Update service

 Included with OS X Server is the Software Update service that Mac OS X clients in your network may use to download updates from.
-The Panorama9 Patch Management system will integrate with the configured Software Update service and apply updates to both servers and workstations according to the configured options.
+Panorama9 Patch Management will integrate with the configured Software Update service and apply updates to both servers and workstations according to the configured options.
 Using Software Update service together with Panorama9 gives you complete and detailed control over which OS X updates are to be deployed throughout your IT environment.

 Rebooting device when required by an update